BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/gpu_hardware_acc/gpu_transcoding/_index.md

 ## Transcode

-For GPU transcoding, you should combine the GPU encoding and GPU encoding metioned before.
+For GPU transcoding, you should combine the GPU encoding and GPU encoding mentioned before.
 Since all the intermediate data are in the GPU memory, we don't need to consider extra copying any more.

 See more details in the `test_gpu_transcode()`.

-`test_gpu_transcode_1_to_n()` shows that BMF can transcode one video to several videos in the same time.
+`test_gpu_transcode_1_to_n()` shows that BMF can transcode one video to several videos at the same time.
 Just add more encode modules with different parameters after the same decode module.

 ## Multiple threads and multiple processes

 Some GPUs may have more than one hardware-based decoders and encoders.
 In order to fully utilize these hardwares, we have to start as many instances as possible.
 BMF can launch these instances through python multi-threading and multi-processing.
 You can see the examples in the `test_gpu_decode_multi_thread_perf`, `test_gpu_encode_multi_thread_perf` and `test_gpu_transcode_multi_thread_perf`.

-For multi-processing, there's one special thing we should notice so that we use a seperate script `test_gpu_decode_multi_processes.py` to show how to do it in the BMF.
+For multi-processing, there's one special thing we should notice so we use a separate script `test_gpu_decode_multi_processes.py` to show how to do it in the BMF.

 We should `import bmf` in the task function rather than at the beginning of the script file.